TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-&-deployments/hybrid-gateways.md

 * **Redis** - This is required for all Tyk installations.
 You can find instructions for a simple Redis installation in the Docker repo mentioned below.
 * Set up a [Tyk Cloud account](https://tyk.io/docs/tyk-cloud/getting-started/) (With CP deployment set-up)
 * [Docker Repo](https://github.com/TykTechnologies/tyk-gateway-docker)

+{{< img src="/img/hybrid-gateway/image2-33.jpeg" alt="API credentials" >}}

 ### Steps for installation

 1. Firstly, clone all repo files.

+{{< img src="/img/hybrid-gateway/image3-35.png" alt="Clone repo files" >}}

 2. Follow the docs in the repo, there's a [tyk.hybrid.conf](https://github.com/TykTechnologies/tyk-gateway-docker#hybrid) file that needs to be configured with the appropriate configuration items.
+To change these, head to your Tyk Cloud account.
+You need to change the following three values in **<tyk.hybrid.conf>**

 ```bash
 "slave_options": {